 Coaching Teams Requires Additional Skills Compared to Coaching Individuals

-I’m going to share a conversation that my clients frequently initiate with me about the impact of executive coaching and leadership coaching services.
-Then I’ll talk about the complexity of coaching a team compared to coaching an individual.
+Shared here is a conversation that my clients frequently initiate with me regarding the impact of executive coaching and leadership coaching services.
+Following, I’ll talk about the complexity of coaching a team compared to coaching an individual.

-Having helped teams work toward optimal performance for over 25 years, I know one thing for certain.
-Coaching a team is more complex than coaching individuals, and it requires an additional set of skills and competence compared to coaching individuals!
+Having helped teams work toward optimal performance for over 25 years, I know one thing is for certain: Coaching a team is more complex than coaching individuals, and it requires an additional set of skills and competence compared to coaching individuals.

 If you have every worked on or with a dysfunctional team you know what I’m talking about.
-(One reason why Patrick Lencioni’s Five Dysfunctions of a Team has been a New York Times best seller! and why we incorporate The Five Behaviors of a Cohesive Team™ into our work with our clients!)
+(One of the reasons why Patrick Lencioni’s Five Dysfunctions of a Team has been a New York Times best seller and why we incorporate The Five Behaviors of a Cohesive Team™ into our work with clients!)

 When we start paying attention to the dynamics of the team and viewing it as a whole system, we can help the team do the same thing.
-When people start seeing how their actions are interdependent on each other for success, it opens a doorway to new conversations, a first step toward building trust and getting better results.
+When people start seeing how their actions are interdependent on one another for success, it opens a doorway to new conversations, a first step toward building trust and achieving better results.

-Building and maintaining trust on a team are easier said than done.
-Coaching a team requires an additional set of competence, skills, and knowledge.
+Building and maintaining trust on a team is easier said than done.
+Coaching a team requires an additional set of competencies, skills and knowledge.
 A coach must be prepared to help the team leader, the team individuals, and the team as a whole.
-It’s a challenge but the results are worth it for you, as a coach, and for the teams and organizations who will benefit from their skills.
+It’s a challenge but the results are worth it for you, as a coach, and for the teams and organizations who will benefit from your skills.

-In my next blog, I’ll talk about what additional knowledge and skills are needed to effectively coach a team compared to coaching individuals.
+In my next blog, I’ll talk about the additional knowledge and skills needed to effectively coach a team compared to coaching individuals.
 In the meantime, I welcome your thoughts about what was stirred in you when you read this blog.

 About the Author